Music of Haiti: Kontradans

+Karabiyen

+Karabiyen or Carabineer is a Haitian traditional dance style that is said to be created by Euphémie Daguilh, one of Dessalines's friend.
+The dance is said to be created for the Haitian soldiers during the Haitian Revolution, and meant to be danced with their carabine strap to their back, hence the name.
+Dessalines himself was an excellent karabiyen dancer according to oral and written tradition.
+Karabiyen is named after carabine straps which Haitian soldiers used during the Haitian revolution.

 Méringue

 Méringue is a guitar-based style historically connected to merengue but without the use of the accordion.
 The blend of African and European cultures has created popular dance music, music played on simple acoustic instruments.
 Méringue has lost popularity to kompa.

 Rara

 Rara music is a Lenten processional music with strong ties to the Vodou religious tradition.
 It has often been confused with Haitian Carnival, since both celebrations involve large groups of dancing revelers in the streets.
 Rara is performed between Ash Wednesday (the day after Carnival ends) until Easter Sunday (or Easter Monday in some parts of Haiti.)
 Rara bands roam the streets performing religious ceremonies as part of their ritual obligations to the lwa.
 Gede, a spirit associated with death and sexuality, is an important spiritual presence in Rara celebrations and often possesses a houngan (male Vodou priest) or mambo (female Vodou priest) before the band begins its procession, blessing the participants and wishing them safe travels for their nightly sojourns.